Artisan-Lab/tag-std/pre-RFC.md

 <a id="semver-tag"></a>

-We should notice reference system handles two versions of tags from the above example!
+We should notice entity reference system handles two versions of tags from the above example!

 When a tag is newly introduced on an API, discharge detection applies.